L'Équipe, first in sport, first in surveillance

 As on the L'Équipe application, let's try to refuse the leak of my personal data by clicking on "configure" from the consent banner (and yes, no refuse button).
 You must then click on “Refuse” for the 5 purposes:

-You might think that's good, but the experience of the L'Équipe app has taught us "Dark Pattern"of CMP Didomi implemented by L'Équipe: you now need to click on "see our partners", then click again on "block all":
+You might think that's enough, but the L'Équipe app experience taught us about the "Dark Pattern" in the Didomi CMP implemented by L'Équipe: you now need to click on "see our partners", then click again on "block all":

 Finally click on "save", then a second time on "save": in total, it will have taken you 11 clicks to refuse consent (!) compared to one click or even a simple continuation of navigation via a scroll on the page to “consent” to being tracked by dozens of companies.